hshutan/45x7-flipdot-controller/README.md

   - Arduino Uno pin 10, to RCK on PCB
   - Arduino 5v, to 5v+ on PCB
 8. Connect a power supply (start with 10-12 volts) to GND and Flip+ on the PCB.
   - For prototyping, use a constant voltage/constant current power supply.
 This will allow you to limit the current to 100mA (or less) for safety, and also to test flip reliability at different voltages.
-If you are using my `Matrix_CoProcessor` library that comes with the [test pattern](https://github.com/hshutan/FlipDotDisplay_TestPatterns_SWv1) software, then there is little risk of a flip dot being energized for more than a few hundred microseconds, however use current limiting of 100mA or less will prevent any damage if any paths remain energized for too long.
+If you are using my `Matrix_CoProcessor` library that comes with the [test pattern](https://github.com/hshutan/FlipDotDisplay_TestPatterns_SWv1) software, then there is little risk of a flip dot being energized for more than a few hundred microseconds, however you should still use current limiting of 100mA or less to prevent damage if any paths remain energized for too long.

 # Thanks
 I would like to thank the following sources: